Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

 Local entrepreneurs have developed popular e-payment apps where consumers can pay utility bills and other services such as schools, cable TV, homeowners association fees, insurance and others by scanning barcodes which debits the amount owed immediately from the consumer’s bank accounts.
 The development of a local online wallet and payment processing application, MercadoPago, is facilitating e-commerce sales.
 This platform allows local credit card payments in installments or for the full payment.
 Other locally developed payment applications are Pagos Web, CobrosYa and Paganza.

 Digital media readership increased by a factor of five in the last eight years.
 Digital versions of local newspapers (El País, and El Observador) and Channel 10 are the most viewed.

 A recent survey revealed that 45 percent of companies in Uruguay had no internet presence and that there are more companies with social media presence than websites.

 Major shopping centers organize three or four “buying holidays” throughout the year in which customers are refunded the 22 percent value-added tax (VAT) for in-store purchases only.
 Christmas, Mother’s Day (second Sunday of May) and Epiphany (January 6, Día de Reyes) are significant buying occasions.
 Uruguay’s Digital Economy Chamber (CEDU) organizes an annual three-day e-commerce buying event called Cyber Monday.

-Facebook remains a popular social media site however among the youth its influence is declining.
-With the younger generation, use of Instagram, and other social media such as TikTok have been increasing while use of Twitter, Snapchat, Pinterest, and LinkedIn have all been declining.
-Many of the rest of Uruguay’s population continue to use these platforms though.
+Facebook remains a popular social media site, however, its influence is declining among youth.
+With the younger generation, use of Instagram and other social media such as TikTok have been increasing while use of Twitter, Snapchat, Pinterest, and LinkedIn have all been declining.
+Many of the rest of Uruguay’s population continue to use these platforms.